The Brownian limit of separable permutations: Permutations, trees and excursions

 Pitman and Rizzolo observed (see \cite[Theorem 1]{PitmanRizzolo}) that $T_n$ behaves like a Galton-Watson tree conditioned to have $n$ leaves (we refer to \cite[Section 3]{Remco} for basics of Galton-Watson trees):

 \begin{proposition} Let $\nu$ be the probability distribution defined by:

 Then \begin{itemize} \item $\nu$ has mean $1$ and variance $4(\sqrt{2}-1)$; \item $T_n$ has the same distribution as a Galton-Watson tree with offspring distribution $\nu$, conditioned to have $n$ leaves. \end{itemize} \end{proposition} Note that there are actually infinitely many probability distributions $\nu$ such that $T_n$ has the same distribution as a Galton-Watson tree with offspring distribution $\nu$, conditioned to have $n$ leaves.
 The one chosen in Proposition~\ref{prop:Schroeder_are_Galton-Watson} is such that $\nu$ has mean $1$.
-This choice maximizes the probability that a Galton-Watson tree with offspring distribution $\nu$ has $n$ leaves, when $n$ tends to infinity.
-This property will be used in Proposition~\ref{prop:EstimationMarcheR} (p.\pageref{prop:EstimationMarcheR}).
+The Galton-Watson tree model is then {\em critical}, and most convergence results in the literature are established in this case (see, {\em e.g.} \cref{PropLeavesUniform,prop:ConvergenceContour} below).